 Barcelona: Too many cars, too little space

 Barcelona is no exception.
 With 6,000 vehicles per square kilometer, the Catalan metropolis has the highest car density in the EU.
 Yet private cars account for only about 20% of all trips, but occupy 60% of the space, mainly for parking.
 Commuters account for 85% of these car trips streaming into the city every morning from the suburbs.
 Barcelona consistently exceeds WHO limits for nitrogen dioxide and particulate matter.
 According to a city’s health department report, air pollution causes more than 350 premature deaths each year.
 The Barcelona Institute for Global Health study also links poor air quality to an increased risk of covid infection.
 In addition to bad air, noise is also a problem for the people of Barcelona.
-About 57% live in areas where with higher levels of noise than recommended by the WHO.
+About 57% live in areas with higher levels of noise than recommended by the WHO.
 According to the city council, this is mainly due to motorized traffic.

-500 Superblocks for 300 million euros
+500 Superblocks for 300 million Euros

 “Our computer simulations show that we would only need to remove 15% of cars from Barcelona to reclaim 60% of public space,” explains Salvador Rueda, who is the father of the Superblocks.

 Before retiring, Rueda headed Barcelona’s Urban Ecology Agency for 20 years.
 Today, the 68-year-old advises cities worldwide that want to adapt the superblock model.
 These have included metropolises such as New York, Madrid, Montreal, Vancouver, Buenos Aires, Bogotá, and Berlin.
-Many recognize the benefits of superblocks.
+Many recognize the benefits of the superblock model.
 With measures from tactical urbanism, which uses modular furniture, paint, and planters to quickly and effectively create change in public spaces, superblocks are implemented cost-effectively.

 They don’t require the demolition of buildings, nor do they require extensive redevelopment.
 But the most important task of the Superblock model is to change mobility in the city.
 To tackle this challenge, cities need efficient public transportation combined with an extensive bicycle and pedestrian network.